Beyoncé Delivers Commencement Speech for Class of 2020: ''Keep Pushing, Forget the Fear''

 She added, "Keep your eye on your intention.
 Don't let any outside distractions or your own insecurity stop you from your goals.
 Embrace that struggle... surviving that struggle will strengthen you.
 This is a crucial time in our history and in your life.
 The earth is ripping the Band-Aid off so we can really see our wound, so we can acknowledge and nurture them.
 That's when true healing begins.
 You can be the leader we all need...
 My prayer for you is that you invest in yourself and see the value of giving back and building a community the best way you can [...]
 I know you are ready to start one of the most important journeys of your life.
 You are a blink of a huge world shift look how far you've come and how much you contributed.
 Keep pushing forget the fear forget the doubt.
 Keep investing and keep betting on yourself."

-YouTube's Dear Class of 2020 featured other notable stars delivering top notch advice including Barack Obama, Michelle Obama, BTS, Lady Gaga, former Secretary of State Condoleezza Rice, Malala Yousafzai and Google CEO Sundar Pichai among others.
+YouTube's Dear Class of 2020 featured other notable stars delivering inspiring commencement speeches including Barack Obama, Michelle Obama, BTS, Lady Gaga, former Secretary of State Condoleezza Rice, Malala Yousafzai and Google CEO Sundar Pichai among others.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.